OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 - Maintaining permissions for each team on specific projects is tedious
 - It is not possible to restrict many concepts to specific teams, e.g. NuGet feeds, variable sets and machine policies
 - Large numbers of projects, environments and tenants cause queries to run slowly, e.g. Dashboard
-- Deployments for other teams that the user may have no control over (or access to) impact the deployment of their projects
+- Deployments for other teams that you may have no control over (or access to) impact the deployment of your projects
 - Upgrading an Octopus instance impacts everyone.
 This causes a tension between leading-edge teams that want the latest Octopus features, and more stable teams that might be in a freeze or undergoing an audit
 - It’s not possible to delegate permissions - e.g., the manager of a dev team can’t add a new developer to a team, they have to ask an Octopus administrator to do it
 - Backup and restore of an individual team is practically impossible.
 What do you do if one team makes a big mistake and needs a backup restored, while other teams have moved forward?
 How does this impact on your compliance obligations?